MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 [output base](https://docs.bazel.build/versions/main/guide.html#choosing-the-output-base).
 It does this to ensure that the
 [analysis cache](https://sluongng.hashnode.dev/bazel-caching-explained-pt-2-bazel-in-memory-cache#heading-in-memory-caching)
-isn't affected by other Bazel commands, including project generation itself.
+isn’t affected by other Bazel commands, including project generation itself.
-In addition, rules_xcodeproj sets one of the project's [Bazel configs](#bazel-configs).
-Because of this, normal Bazel commands, such as `bazel build` or `bazel clean`, won't be the same as what is performed in Xcode.
+In addition, rules_xcodeproj sets one of the project’s [Bazel configs](#bazel-configs).
+Because of this, normal Bazel commands, such as `bazel build` or `bazel clean`, won’t be the same as what is performed in Xcode.

-To enable you to perform Bazel commands in the same "environment" that rules_xcodeproj itself uses, we provide a command-line API.
+To enable you to perform Bazel commands in the same “environment” that rules_xcodeproj itself uses, we provide a command-line API.
 Assuming your `xcodeproj` target is defined at `//:xcodeproj`, this is how you can call this
 API: